pearcej/cppds/_sources/Recursion/DynamicProgramming.rst

 Dynamic Programming
 -------------------
+**Dynamic programming** is a technique of breaking the main problem into smaller subproblems and then using those subproblems to construct the answer to the main problem.

 Many programs in computer science are written to optimize some value;
 for example, find the shortest path between two points, find the line that best fits a set of points, or find the smallest set of objects that satisfies some criteria.
 There are many strategies that computer scientists use to solve these problems.
-One of the goals of this book is to expose you to several different problem solving strategies. **Dynamic programming** is one strategy for these types of optimization problems.
+One of the goals of this book is to expose you to several different problem solving strategies.
+Dynamic programming is one strategy for these types of optimization problems.

 A classic example of an optimization problem involves making change using the fewest coins.
 Suppose you are a programmer for a vending